Saleh Al-Nashmi

-Saleh Al-Nashmi (صالح النشمي; born 26 December 1995) is a Saudi Arabian professional footballer who plays as a right back for Al-Sahel.
+Saleh Al-Nashmi (صالح النشمي; born 26 December 1995) is a Saudi Arabian professional footballer who plays as a right back for Al-Shoulla.

 Career

 Al-Nashmi started his career at the youth team of Al-Fateh and represented the club at every level.
 On 31 August 2018, Al-Nashmi joined Al-Thoqbah.
 On 18 September 2020, Al-Nashmi returned to Al-Fateh on a three-year deal.
 On 25 July 2022, Al-Nashmi was released from his contract by Al-Fateh.
 Following his release from Al-Fateh, Al-Nashmi joined First Division side Al-Sahel on 5 August 2022.
+On 3 September 2023, Al-Nashmi joined Al Safa.
+On 28 September 2025, Al-Nashmi joined Al-Shoulla.